reliable power supply is a key to achieving sustainable

 PPIB, with a successful track-record of attracting foreign

-and local investments of about (US$ 9.4 Billion), acts as a
+and local investments of more than US$ 10 Billion, acts as a

 one-window facilitator for the processing of private power